WHY AND WHEN TO USE A SEWING MACHINE WALKING FOOT

 The Walking Foot is a rather big presser foot that gives any sewing machine super powers.
-It gives you an extra set of feed dogs for the top of the fabric.
-Using this foot makes managing difficult fabrics manageable.
-Sewing matching plaids becomes simple.
-Knits flow through your machine without growing.
-Slippery fabrics like minky cloth don’t slide all over the place.
-Thick multiple layers in bulky projects like quilts walk nicely together.
+It gives you an extra set of feed dogs for the top of your fabric.
+Using this foot makes managing difficult fabrics easier.
+Sewing matching plaids becomes simple; knits flow through your machine without growing; and slippery fabrics like minky cloth don’t slide all over the place.
+Thick multiple layers in bulky projects like quilts walk nicely together, too.

 Read on to find out why you do need this presser foot.
-And also if you already have one I bet you will get some new ideas on extra uses for this amazing sewing tool.
+And if you already have a walking foot, I bet you will get some new ideas on extra uses for this amazing sewing tool.

 Just to be sure, let me explain what feed dogs are.
 Google “feed dogs” and you will get images like this:

-Add "sewing machine" to your google search and you will see this:
+Add sewing machine to that search and you will see this:

-These 2, 3 or 4 teethed bars below your needle move back and forth in slots in the needle plate of your sewing machine.
-Their purpose is to pull (feed) the fabric through the machine.
-They determine the stitch length.
+These two, three, or four teethed bars below your needle move back and forth in slots in the needle plate of your sewing machine.
+Their purpose is to pull (feed) your fabric through the machine.
+They determine the stitch length and the speed at which you sew.

-The feed dogs from the foot grips onto the top layer of fabric and helps move it under the needle at the same pace that the machine’s feed dogs are moving the bottom layer of fabric.
+The feed dogs from the walking foot grip onto the top layer of fabric and help move it under the needle at the same pace that the machine’s feed dogs are moving the bottom layer of fabric.
 This prevents shifting and puckering that may occur with a normal sewing machine presser foot.
 Because of this feature, the walking foot is just as useful for garment sewing as it is for quilting.

 When to Use a Walking Foot?

 Think a walking foot is a quilters-only sewing tool?
 Think again!
-Of course it is a great tool to help a quilter with all sorts of machine sewing like stitch-in-the-ditch stitching, straight-line quilting, adding a quilt binding or when quilting with minky or other slick or knit fabrics.
-However also whenever you are topstitching through multiple layers or trying to match plaids across seams, the walking foot’s even feed function can help you achieve professional results!
+Of course it is a great tool to help a quilter with all sorts of machine sewing, like stitch-in-the-ditch stitching, straight-line quilting, adding a quilt binding, or when quilting with minky or other slick or knit fabrics.
+However, it’s also useful whenever you are topstitching through multiple layers or trying to match plaids across seams.
+The walking foot’s even feed function can help you achieve professional results!
 Below I have listed the most important uses for the walking foot.

 A walking foot helps when sewing a garment that has a pattern or directional print that needs to be matched across major seams.
 If you take the time to cut and pin your pieces so the prints will align nicely across seams, the walking foot will make sure that those pieces will move through your sewing machine without shifting.